-At the Pre-Junior and Junior STARSkate levels, skaters begin preparing to attempt Skate Canada tests.
-Test days are coordinated by the club and usually occur in December and March.
+At the STARSkate levels, skaters begin preparing to attempt Skate Canada tests.
+Star 1-5 tests will occur during a normal practice time, with your child’s coach as the evaluator.
 Once your skater has completed a test, he/she will be given a paper copy of the test results for your skater and coach to review.
 It is important that you keep all test records in a safe place as proof of all tests passed.

-Skaters attempting tests are expected to wear competition outfits.
+Once your skater completes the star 5 testing, they will advances to high level test day.
+These tests will occur on a scheduled test day with a Skate Canada evaluator.
+Skaters attempting these tests are expected to wear competition outfits.
 Girls should wear a skating dress and tights.
 Boys are expected to wear black skating pants.
 A sweater without a hood is permitted for warm up.

 Tests are attempted in the areas of: